HOW I WORK

-These five factors might seem a little bit overwhelming to begin with, especially when we just want to get some clarity on our lives and start feeling better.
+These four factors might seem a little bit overwhelming to begin with, especially when we just want to get some clarity on our lives and start feeling better.
 For this reason, it’s important to make sure we use these different ingredients in ways that are most useful for you, both in the short and long term.

 As with any recipe, one can make a very simple and delicious dish in 50 minutes, but we can also cook up something together that is sustaining and beneficial for you beyond whatever number of sessions you choose to have.